How Much Does a Home Appraisal Cost in Arizona?

 Settling an estate Family or estate assets

 When refinancing or applying for a mortgage, neither the borrower nor the chosen lender decides who the appraiser is.
-The lender instead works with an appraisal management company (AMC) to have an independent, third-party appraiser assigned to the case.
+Instead, the lender works with an appraisal management company (AMC) to assign an independent, third-party appraiser to the case.
 This ensures an unbiased opinion for both parties.
 Though the lender arranges the appraisal, the borrower pays for the service.

 How long does a home appraisal take?